cchasea/Beacon/README.md

-# Campus-Life-Organizer
+# Beacon

 A unified academic, extracurricular, and productivity dashboard for college students.

 1. Purpose

-Campus Life Organizer is a cross-platform web and mobile app designed to help college students manage their academic, work, and extracurricular schedules in one unified dashboard.
+Beacon is a cross-platform web and mobile app designed to help college students manage their academic, work, and extracurricular schedules in one unified dashboard.
 It integrates assignments, deadlines, and personal events from learning management systems (LMS) such as Brightspace and Canvas, as well as Google Calendar, while using AI to recommend personalized study sessions and reminders.

 2. Background